Preparedness & Response Plan

 - the symptomatic individual receives a negative COVID-19 test.

-C. Pursuant to Executive Order 2020-36 or any subsequent order, an employee shall not be discharged, disciplined, or otherwise retaliated against for staying at home for periods described above.
+C. Pursuant to Executive Order 2020-36 or any subsequent order, an employee shall not be discharged, disciplined, or otherwise retaliated against for staying at home for the periods described above.

 D. An employee who is allowed to return after the periods described above but declines to do so may be subject to discipline, up to and including discharge.

-E. To the extent that the employee has no paid leave under state or federal law or accrued paid vacation leave, personal leave or family leave, the leave may be unpaid.
+E. To the extent that the employee has no paid leave under state or federal law or accrued paid vacation leave, personal leave, or family leave, the leave may be unpaid.

 F. Any child care workers at a child care located within an Academy building (including workers at disaster relief child care centers), are permitted to be physically present in Academy buildings, as determined by Academy administrators and to the greatest extent permitted by applicable executive orders or state law.

 - The “principal symptoms of COVID-19” are fever, atypical cough, or atypical shortness of breath.